A nonlocal feature-driven exemplar-based approach for image inpainting: Conclusion and future work

 In this work we presented an image inpainting model which is free to depend on a variety of features.
 The model is capable of propagating structure within the inpainting region as well as exploiting self-similarity in intact portions of the image to recover texture.
 The obtained numerical results support our findings and illustrate superiority of the proposed technique in comparison to similar methods.

 We see several opportunities for potential improvements of the presented model.
-For example, we derived the anisotropic coefficient in the patch distance metric \eqref{eq:our_dist} using manual edge completion.
-It is interesting to explore automated techniques for edge reconstruction.
-Second, the metric \eqref{eq:our_dist} is quadratic.
-It is known that TV like formulations are more natural for images and lead to sharper transition regions.
+For example, we derived the anisotropic coefficient in the patch distance metric \eqref{eq:our_dist} using manual edge completion and handcrafted convolutions.
+It would be interesting to explore automated techniques for edge reconstruction and data-driven selection of convolutional operators in the spirit of deep learning approaches.
+Additionally, the metric \eqref{eq:our_dist} is quadratic.
+Exploring alternative norms could lead to superior results.
+For example, it is known that TV like formulations are more natural for images and frequently lead to sharper transition regions.
 Finally, the inclusion of convolutions into the metric \eqref{eq:our_dist} results in a boundary value problem for the unknown parts of the image.
 The well-posedness of such problems should be also analyzed.
-We would also like to consider more general (potentially nonlinear)ar operators in addition to convolutions.
+We would also like to consider more general (potentially nonlinear) operators in addition to convolutions.
 We intend to study these questions in our future works.